 “Half of the hair is natural brown, a number 5,” Arci explains.
 “I used the top section, side sections, and back (temporal bone) for highlights with 40 developer.”

-She adds, “It’s better to have at least a little bit of your natural hair color when you mix light chocolate brown hair with highlights—whether in silver or blonde hue.
+She adds, “It’s better to have some natural hair color when you mix light chocolate brown hair with highlights—whether in silver or blonde hue.
 Styling with waves or straightened will make your balayage highlights look more natural.”